christianwgd/django-bootstrap5-dark-mode-switch/README.md

 `django-bootstrap5-dark-mode-switch` can be found on pypi.
 Run `pip install django-bootstrap5-dark-mode-switch` to install the package on your machine or in your virtual environment.

-**!!
-As long as this package isn't available from pypi you can install it using `pip install git+https://github.com/christianwgd/django-bootstrap5-dark-mode-switch.git` !**!

 ## Getting Started